'Brewing up' ideas for diversity and inclusion

 Business and Management students have been enlisted by a popular local brewery to help tackle diversity issues within the beer industry.

-First-year students from the course have working with the award-winning North Brewing Company to develop new initiatives that will help attract a more diverse workforce, including better representation from black and minoritised ethnic groups.
+First-year students from the course have been working with the award-winning North Brewing Company to develop new initiatives that will help attract a more diverse workforce, including better representation from black and minoritised ethnic groups.

 The brief has been set by the company’s Joint Founder Christian Townsley to his desire in making the business more culturally diverse, marking its Leeds heritage.